-Doug Wilson Says ‘To Prevail in Conflict is Not Possible Without Deception’
+Doug Wilson Says ‘To Prevail in Conflict Is Not Possible Without Deception’

 “To prevail in conflict is not possible without deception.
 Where you are weak, he should think you are strong.
 Where you are strong, he should believe you are weak.”1 — Doug Wilson

 OPINION: God’s Word is very clear: lying is sinful (Acts 5:1–11; Colossians 3:9; 1 Timothy 1:9-11).
 Bearing false witness is sinful (Exodus 20:16; Matthew 19:18).
 God “cannot lie” (Titus 1:2).
 Jesus is “the truth” (John 14:6).
 Satan is called “the deceiver of the whole world” (Revelation 12:9) and “the father of lies” (John 8:44).
 Doug Wilson is fully aware of the Scriptures condemning deception; he even references several of them in the section preceding the aforementioned quote, titled “War Is Deception,” in his book Rules for Reformers.
-However, his assertions seem to conflict with the clear teaching of God’s Word.
+However, his assertions are in direct conflict with the clear teaching of God’s Word.
 To grasp why his views on deception are problematic, let’s examine some of his arguments (taken from the same book where the above quote is found).

 First, Doug posits that covenant is the key to knowing whether or not you can be deceptive: